Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

 Dietary Approaches to Stop Hypertension for Diabetes (DASH4D, NCT04286555) is a nutritional trial designed to assess how blood pressure and glucose respond to combinations of DASH-style and low-sodium diets in persons with type 2 diabetes (T2D).
 The study team prepared four diets: DASH4D diet with lower sodium, DASH4D diet with higher sodium, Comparison diet with lower sodium, and Comparison diet with higher sodium.
-Weight was held constant by adjusting calorie levels, if needed.
-Effects of these diets were observed through a single-site, 4-period crossover design \citep{nih_report_2024}.
-Each period consisted of 5 weeks of feeding a diet followed by at least a 1-week break (median 2 weeks).
+Weight was held constant by adjusting calorie level.
+Diet effects were observed through a single-site, 4-period crossover design \citep{pilla_dietary_2025}.
+Each period consisted of 5 weeks of feeding a diet followed by a $\geq1$-week break (median 2 weeks).
+Approval for DASH4D was granted by the Johns Hopkins University School of Medicine institutional review board, and all study participants provided informed written consent.
 There were $N = 105$ randomized T2D participants recruited from the Baltimore area, of which $N = 65$ had meal timing data.
-Participants with meal timing data had median age $68$ years, were $66$\% female, and had the following race distribution: $6.2$\% Asian, $87.7$\% Black, and $6.2$\% White.
+Participants with meal timing data had a median age of $68$ years, were $66$\% female, and had the following race distribution: $6.2$\% Asian, $87.7$\% Black, and $6.2$\% White.

-Within the context of DASH4D, the DASH4D CGM study was conducted to evaluate the impact of the dietary intervention on glucose assessed by CGM.
+The DASH4D CGM sub-study was conducted to evaluate the impact of the dietary intervention on glucose assessed by CGM.
 Participants wore the Abbott Freestyle Libre Pro (Abbott Diabetes Care), placed near the middle of the third week and worn into the fifth week for each feeding period.
-The CGM devices were placed on the back of the upper arm (approved location) by trained technicians \citep{fda_abbott_2016}.
+The CGM devices were placed on the back of the upper arm (approved location) by trained technicians.
 These devices record interstitial glucose every $15$ minutes.
-The Libre Pro is a masked CGM system, so participants were not aware of the glucose measurements.
+The Libre Pro is a masked CGM system, so participants were not aware of the glucose measurements \citep{wang_design_2025}.